This writer sends tables into a GoodData project.

 DATE— A date column — you have to select a corresponding date dimension for it.

-LABEL— A Label attribute which allows you to display alternative values for a column.
+LABEL— A Label attribute that allows you to display alternative values for a column.
 You have to select a Reference column, which is the name of an attribute column in the same table.
 The label column is used as a secondary view of the reference column in the GoodData UI.
 For example, you can create a reference column

 FullNameand add a label column